 With a super packable form factor and a name that is ready for a night on the town, the Sunbeam Hot-2-Trot is designed with travel in mind.
 If you really need an iron on your next trip and are afraid your hotel room might not have one, the Hot-2-Trot is a very inexpensive insurance policy.
 However, if you're looking for a cheap iron that you'll actually be using with some regularity, we would recommend spending a bit more on the Hamilton Beach 19900.
-It is much more powerful and capable than the Hot-2-Trot, and still costs less than $40.
+It is much more powerful and capable than the Hot-2-Trot, and is still quite reasonably priced.

 Sunbeam Hot-2-Trot Review